 Blood conservation is a collaborative, advanced medical approach to patient care that reduces the need for donor blood transfusions or blood components.
-Working together, dedicated physicians, nurses and other GHS professional staff use specialized techniques and state-of-the-art equipment to reduce blood loss, retain a patient’s own blood during treatment and, if needed, maximize a patient’s own blood production.
+Working together, dedicated physicians, nurses and other Prisma Health professional staff use specialized techniques and state-of-the-art equipment to reduce blood loss, retain a patient’s own blood during treatment and, if needed, maximize a patient’s own blood production.

 What are the potential health benefits of the Blood Conservation Program?